GameServerManagers/LinuxGSM-Docs/Firewalls.md

 -A INPUT -p udp -m udp --dport 27015 -m state --state NEW -m recent --update --seconds 60 --hitcount 10 --name DEFAULT --rsource -j DROP
 ````

-#### More rules to come.
-Feel free to edit this wiki if you know more.

 ## Checking connectivity
 Once you have created your port forwards and want to see if the internet can access the ports, there is a website called [canyouseeme.org](http://www.canyouseeme.org).
 Simply change the port to your game port (27015 for example) and it will tell you if it can access it on your computer.
 This will help you verify your port forward was created successfully.